-Nikolaiviertel, Nikolai Quarter, is a tiny, one-city-block-sized in the very heart of Berlin.
+Nikolaiviertel, Nikolai District, is a tiny, one-city-block-sized in the very heart of Berlin.
 After a morning-walk from the Cathedral, I found myself in this very peaceful, picturesque place.

 After being bombed in World War II, Berlin reconstructed the Nikolaiviertel.
 It had been the earliest settlement in Berlin, dating back to 1200.